Back to all blogs

 3. PromptFuzz

-PromptFuzz applies fuzzing methodology to LLM inputs — systematically mutating prompts to discover bypasses that rule-based injection lists would miss.
+PromptFuzz applies fuzzing methodology to LLM inputs: systematically mutating prompts to discover bypasses that rule-based injection lists would miss.
 Particularly effective for finding encoding-based bypasses and model-specific edge cases.

-GitHub: 800+ stars | Use case: Fuzzing and edge case discovery
+GitHub: 800+ stars | Use case: Fuzzing and edge case discovery | Limitation: Output interpretation requires manual triage; does not produce actionable remediation guidance.

 4. PurpleLlama / LlamaGuard